bowen-zhang/open-education/topics/aviation/private-pilot/aerodynamics/thrust.md

 ![](images/gyroscopic-action.png)

 <!--
+Demo: gyroscope
+  Spin a gyroscope and put the tip of axis on a pivot point.
+Demo: bicycle wheel
+  Hold handles mounted on a bicycle wheel, then spin it.

 - Consequence:
   - When pitching up, yaw to the right;
   - When pitching down, yaw to the left;